 It’s a combined effort from the American Academy of Sleep Medicine and the European, Japanese and Latin American sleep research societies.

-The latest edition of the manual, the ICSD-3, was released in 2014.
-One of the most notable change was that there are now 6 main categories of sleep disorder instead of the 4 previous ones.
+The most recent edition of the manual, the ICSD-3, was published in 2014.
+One of the most notable change was the decision to group the sleep disorders into 6 main categories instead of 4.

 In the ICSD-3, insomnia also underwent some major changes, for example removing the long-standing concept of primary and secondary insomnia.